jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 Just as intense training saps athletic potential, stressful conditions dull cognitive bandwidth, sap emotional reserves, and strain systemic resilience regardless of innate privilege.
 If you can operate effectively despite sleep deprivation, hunger pangs, relationship turmoil or grinding workloads, the world is yours for the taking.

-It's why those emerging from poverty often develop relentless drive - if you can thrive despite agony, harsh origins get overwritten.
-When the privileged face crisis, small gaps in ability get magnified.
-But functioning through turmoil builds character.
-The most pedigreed child panics at first failures or conflicts.
+It's why those emerging from poverty often develop relentless drive.
+If you can thrive despite agony, harsh origins get overwritten.
+When the privilege face crisis, small gaps in ability get magnified.&nbsp;

-Of course, this only applies up to a point – systemic advantages still determine much.
-But the quote emphasizes how in the game of life, sheer mental and physical toughness closes gaps against those born on third base.
-Because at upper echelons, trial by fire separates who rises up the mountain from those who retreat back to comfort.

 **10)** Pain is the great equalizer in fighting.
 No matter how much better than you someone is, if you can cause them pain, you stand a chance.